When trying out a module I start by downloading it into a new directory. I want to do that as fast as possible.

 This will automatically accept the defaults.

--f stands for force.
+-y stands for yes as in say yes to all the prompts.
 These flags also work:

 There is no built-in option for bower but the unix